Reforming the System to End the Cycle of Unsustainable Federal Student Loan Debt

 Three Recommendations for Reform

-We support meaningfully expanding the Pell Grant for low-income students, which could increase college enrollment and retention.
-And we need to make it easier for them to apply.
-In 2023, more than $4 billion in Pell Grants went unclaimed, money that could have put higher education within reach of students who need it most.
+We also need to make it easier for them to apply.
+In 2024, more than $4 billion in Pell Grants went unclaimed, money that could have put higher education within reach of students who need it most.
+Reforms to graduate lending could generate more than $40 billion in federal savings over the next decade[RC1] [TC2] .
+That’s funding that could be redirected to expand need-based aid and support for non-traditional and workforce-aligned programs—creating more pathways to success without unsustainable debt.

-In addition, the problems that plagued the Free Application for Federal Student Aid (FAFSA) need to be solved before the next round of applications.
-This year’s fumbled rollout made the already complex process of applying for federal financial aid even more confusing.
+In addition, the issues that have plagued the Free Application for Federal Student Aid (FAFSA®) need to be fully addressed, so the already complex process of applying for federal financial aid is less confusing for students and families.
 Likewise, financial aid offers from schools should also be clearer and more transparent so that families understand the true cost of college and how much they will ultimately need to pay.

-To do our part, we offer all students and families access to free college planning tools including a free scholarship search tool and step-by-step FAFSA guide.
+We offer all students and families access to free college planning tools including a free scholarship search tool, and step-by-step FAFSA guide.

 Access to college on its own is not enough – higher education stakeholders need to focus attention and resources on prioritizing college completion just as much as college access.